ClickCease

 • The loss of your right to enter your home

-• The loss of your right for visitation of your children
+• The loss of your right to visitation of your children

 • The loss of your right to possess and handle firearms